 Consider prostate screening

-Because of your age and family history of prostate cancer, guidelines recommend talking with your primary care doctor about whether starting screening earlier is right for you.
+Based on your age and family history of prostate cancer, talk with your primary care doctor about whether starting screening earlier is right for you.
 They can help you weigh the benefits and arrange any testing needed.

 Consider prostate screening

-Because of your age and family history of prostate cancer, guidelines recommend talking with a health care provider about whether starting screening earlier is right for you.
+Based on your age and family history of prostate cancer, talk with a health care provider about whether starting screening earlier is right for you.
 Since you don’t have a primary care doctor, we’ll help you find a doctor or clinic who can review your history and, if appropriate, order testing.

 Talk to your doctor about screening